Devil: Islam

-Many Salafi strands emphasize a dualistic worldview between believers and unbelievers, The unbelievers are considered to be under the domain of the Devil and are the enemies of the faithful.
+Many Salafi strands, post-colonial reform movements within Islam, emphasize a dualistic worldview between believers and unbelievers, The unbelievers are considered to be under the domain of the Devil and are the enemies of the faithful.
 The former are credited with tempting the latter to sin and away from God's path.
 The Devil will ultimately be defeated by the power of God, but remains until then a serious threat for the believer.

 The notion of a substantial reality of evil (or a form of dualism between God and the Devil) has no precedence in the Quran or earlier Muslim traditions.
 The writings of ibn Sina, Ghazali, and ibn Taimiyya, all describe evil as the absence of good, rather than having any positive existence.
 Accordingly, infidelity among humans, civilizations, and empires are not described as evil or devilish in Classical Islamic sources.
 This is in stark contrast to Islamists, such as Osama bin Laden, who justifies his violence against the infidels by contrary assertions.

 While in classical hadiths, devils (shayāṭīn) and jinn are responsible for ritual impurity, many Salafis substitute local demons by an omnipresent threat through the Devil himself.
 Only through remembrance of God and ritual purity, can the devil be kept away.
-As such, the Devil becomes an increasingly powerful entity who is believed to interfer with both personal and political life.
+As such, the Devil becomes an increasingly powerful entity who is believed to interfere with both personal and political life.
 For example, many Salafis blame the Devil for Western emancipation.